Sajjada Nashin

 In some cases, the Sajjada Nashin is the descendant of a Sufi or Pir or a descendant of one of their disciples.
 Sajjada means 'prayer mat' (from the Arabic sajdah or 'prostration') while nashin is the word used for the person seated thereon.
 A Sajjada particularly tends to the shrine which is made over the Sufi's tomb or grave, known as a Dargah or Mazar.
 A trustee is a key person who holds and leads the traditional Sufi rituals in the Dargah's daily activities and particularly during death anniversaries called Urs.
 As a hereditary position the role of Sajjada nashin passes onto a child following the death of the holder.

-Pakistani politician Shah Mehmood Qureshi was the Sajjada Nashin of the shrine of Sufi saint Hazrat Baha-ud-din Zakariya Multani but was 'dethroned' following claims he was using his position to further his political career.
+Pakistani politician Shah Mehmood Qureshi is the Sajjada Nashin of the shrine of Sufi saint Hazrat Baha-ud-din Zakariya Multani.

+Syed Ghulam Nizamudin Jami is the current Sajjada Nashin of Golra Sharif.

+Syed Sarwar Chishti is the Sajjada Nashin of Dargah Ajmer Sharif.